michaelrgarcia/transfervision-docs/docs/backend/fetchcache.md

 ## Finalization

-There is special "finalization" logic as a result of [cost-saving methods].
+There is special "finalization" logic as a result of [cost-saving methods](https://michaelrgarcia.github.io/transfervision-docs/docs/backend/costsavers.html).
 It's supposed to be more of a trade-off, but also addresses the case in which ```getArticulationData()``` on the frontend is somehow disrupted.

 ![image](https://github.com/user-attachments/assets/108d0c7e-9ed2-4699-b28a-fddd95aeb2d3)